 Megan Robertson, a San Francisco based writer and artist, has spent her life following the conviction that sharing stories is the best way to effectuate change.

-Megan Robertson (she/her) is a San Francisco-based playwright, journalist, editor, venue manager and musician.
+Megan Robertson (she/her) is a San Francisco-based publisher, editor, playwright, venue manager and musician.
 Originally from Dalton, Georgia, her multidisciplinary practice centers on the space where art and activism meet – her work following the conviction that sharing stories is the best way to effectuate social change.

 On stage, Megan is a documentary theatre playwright, jazz and folk vocalist and musical theatre actress.
 Her current project, “If San Francisco Collapses: Where Are You?” is a series of verbatim documentary theatre performances, accompanied by original jazz compositions from San Francisco musicians, highlighting artists’ resistance against gentrification and cultural displacement in the San Francisco Bay Area.